- TPP Wholesale Terms & Conditions

 We collect and use your personal information to deliver our services to you.
 This will include provision to you of sales and technical support, billing and credit control, renewal notices, maintenance notices, system changes and other functions relevant to your services with us.
 We may use your information to measure your experiences of our services and products, improve or develop our products and services, and perform research and analysis.

 The public policy behind this requirement is that the personal details of domain name licence holders should be freely available to all other users of the Internet.
-This public policy is adopted by the domain name industry as a whole.
+This public policy has been adopted by the domain name industry as a whole.
 The requirement means, however, that TPP Wholesale will not be able to control how members of the public may use the information made available on these publicly accessible databases.

 In addition, ICANN has another mandatory requirement that all its accredited registrars make the WHOIS database of personal information for com, net and org available for bulk downloads by third parties who have entered into a bulk access agreement with TPP Wholesale.